Advice for international students

 The maximum amount you can borrow will be calculated as the University's Cost of Attendance (COA) less any Expected Financial Aid (EFA) which includes bursaries, scholarships, grants and awards.
 Veterans Affairs (VA) Benefits are not included as aid.
 You will complete this as part of your application.

-Rules are different for foreign schools, so please read the information before proceeding to the application instruction webpage.
+Rules are different for foreign/non US schools, so please read the information before proceeding to the application instruction webpage.
 We will try to make it as easy for you as possible, but there are no shortcuts and you must follow the steps below carefully.

-FAFSA applications can be completed online the US Department of Education’s FAFSA website https://studentaid.ed.gov/sa/fafsa.
+FAFSA applications can be completed online via the US Department of Education’s FAFSA website https://studentaid.gov/h/apply-for-aid/fafsa/.

 Once you have completed the FAFSA, this will generate a Student Aid Report (SAR).
-You must enter The University of Salford’s School Code G09006 in order for Salford to have access to your SAR.
-You may be told the school will receive this, but this does not work for foreign/non US schools.
+You must enter The University of Salford’s School Code, G09006, in order for Salford to have access to your SAR.
+You may be told the school will receive this, but this is not the case for foreign/non US schools.
+Please send your SAR as part of your application (see Step 5 for list of documents required for your application).

-Please email firstname.lastname@example.org to advise you are applying for a US Loan and we will ask that your deposit fee is waived fo that you can firmly accept your unconditional offer.
+Please email firstname.lastname@example.org to advise you are applying for a US Loan and we will ask that your deposit fee is waived so that you can firmly accept your unconditional offer.

 There are 6 steps to your application: